Student Teaching Application and Placement Process

 The Clinical Practice II (CPII) application process begins during the Clinical Practice I (CPI) course.
 The entire CPII process is electronic and does not require the collection of hard copies.
 Students should carefully follow the instructions below to apply for their placement.

-Students planning to participate in CPII must either attend a student teaching orientation held by their department or view the TCNJ Student Teaching Orientation Video (30 min).
+Students planning to participate in CPII must either attend a student teaching orientation held by their department or view the TCNJ Student Teaching Orientation Video.
 The video provides methodical instructions on how to complete the STEP online application and how to upload your placement and clearance documents on LiveText.
-Students unable to attend the orientation sessions, or looking to refresh their memory on what was shared in the session can review the video or refer to our FAQ and Clearance pages for answers
+Students unable to attend the orientation sessions, or looking to refresh their memory on what was shared in the session can review the video or refer to our FAQ page, our Clearance page, and our Student Teaching Orientation pptx for answers

 - There are two student teaching applications that students must complete:

-- The STEP Online Application: this system is antiquated, but necessary until we are able to phase it out (refer to FAQ#8 for issues submitting application) This is the database from which the placement letter is generated.
+- The STEP Online Application: (refer to FAQ#8 for issues submitting application) This is the database from which the placement letter is generated.
 Students will be able to apply for a placement for multiple semesters, and Global Student Teaching in the STEP system.
 Note: Students will be able to make changes in their profile, however, they will not be able to make any changes to the semester or residency location during student teaching once the application is submitted.
-There is no need to apply multiple times, if you make a mistake, email email@example.com with the details and we will make the corrections for you. (for details refer to FAQ #7).
+There is no need to apply multiple times, if you make a mistake, email firstname.lastname@example.org with the details and we will make the corrections for you. (for details refer to FAQ #7).

 - The Qualtrics Application: FAQ#7 this application was created to collect more information that is accurate from students.
 It was also created as a more efficient way for Program Coordinators to approve student teaching applications.
 There will be separate links for each semester of student teaching.
 Please be sure to carefully complete the application for the correct semester.
 The link to this application will be updated every year.
 Please do not complete more than one application.
 If you make a mistake, email email@example.com with the details and we will make the corrections for you.